New Service Provides Essential Tools For Colorist/Client Review & Approval

 Free, But Get More With An Affordable Plan

-In the movie below, I’ll show you a free account that I’ve setup for the purposes of this Insight, but for my company I’m using team plan because it allows for team members where some of the more basic plans only allow for collaborators.
+In the movie below, I’ll show you a free account that I’ve set up for the purposes of this Insight, but for my company, I’m using a team plan because it allows for team members where some of the more basic plans only allow for collaborators.

 Remember, team members all share the same projects while collaborators (i.e. clients or stakeholders) can belong to individual projects.